bouncepaw/ezopo/README.md

 3. Pages are written in `.md` files.

 ## Installation
-I will make shard someday, for now just use `vikiilo.cr`.
+I will make shard someday, for now just use `ezopo.cr`.

 ## Usage
 Read more about usage in `usage.md` file.